 The deployment meltdown.

-I wasn’t blaming him for my deployment anger, just sharing it with him.
+I certainly wasn’t blaming him for my deployment anger.
 Because if there was anyone who understood what I was going through—it was him.

 First of all…you’ll feel better.